-An important social actor Joint Council for the Welfare of Immigrants (JCWI) launched a legal and public advocacy challenge to a restrictive government policy, seeking to improve the social protection of migrants by reducing insecurities and thus vulnerability.
-The first interim and now established arbitrary "immigration cap" appeared flawed on many levels: it cannot promise to lower the numbers of migrants because it cannot apply to EU migrants, it may leave skill shortages in key areas of the economy like healthcare, and it will lead to further insecurities for many migrants who need to renew their visas or change conditions of their stay.
-As the JCWI executive noted:
+Advocacy for obtaining more appropriate and viable government policy is also a key endeavor.
+An important social actor, the Joint Council for the Welfare of Immigrants (JCWI) launched a legal and public advocacy challenge to a restrictive government policy, seeking to improve the social protection of migrants by reducing insecurities and thus vulnerability.
+The first interim and now established arbitrary "immigration cap" appeared flawed on several levels: it cannot promise to lower the numbers of migrants because it cannot apply to EU migrants, it may leave skill shortages in key areas of the economy like healthcare, and it will lead to further insecurities for many migrants who need to renew their visas or change conditions of their stay.
+As the JCWI chief executive Habib Rahman noted: